Scytl/freddie/README.md

 **fess** looks inside the current directory (where the CLI is called from) searching for a `.fessrc` JSON config file.

-If there is no config file **fess** launches the default static server
+If there is no config file, the default static server is launched

 ### root